 Product Code : AGORA384

-The private tour will begin in Delhi and include Agra, Fatehpur Sikri, Abhaneri, Jaipur, Ahmedabad, Vadodara, Statue of Unity, Mumbai, Aurangabad, Ajanta, Ellora, Hyderabad, Bidar, Gulbarga, Bijapur, Srinagar, Gulmarg & Pahalgam in its itinerary.
+The incredible culture and heritage of India private tour will begin in Delhi and include Agra, Fatehpur Sikri, Abhaneri, Jaipur, Ahmedabad, Vadodara, Statue of Unity, Mumbai, Aurangabad, Ajanta, Ellora, Hyderabad, Bidar, Gulbarga, Bijapur, Srinagar, Gulmarg & Pahalgam in its itinerary.
 All these destinations are blessed with diversity in landscape and language.
 Embark on this long tour for incredible experiences and to quench your thirst of seeing fort & palaces, architectural marvel and ruins, great cities & caves, nature & culture.

 Day 1: Arrive Delhi

 On arrival at Delhi airport assistance & transfer to hotel (check in/out time 12pm).
 Rest time free for personal activities.
 Overnight at hotel.

 Day 2: Delhi

 Breakfast at hotel.
 City tour of Delhi.
 In Old Delhi visit the majestic Red Fort (closed on Monday) the residence of the Mughal emperor for nearly 200 years until 1857.
 Jama Masjid one of the largest mosques in the world built by Shah Jahan.
 Cycle Rickshaw ride in Chandni chowk & Khari Baoli Spice Market a busy shopping area with markets full of spices, dried fruit, silver jewelry and vivid saris, while the narrow side streets are crowded with tiny shops selling essential oils, stationery and traditional Indian sweets.
 Raj Gath the memorial of Mahatma Gandhi where he was cremated after his assassination.